tandeshao/tp/docs/UserGuide.md

 title: User Guide
 ---
 ## Overview
-AddressBook Level 3.14 (Abπ) is a **360° all-rounded desktop app for managing contacts, optimized for use via a Command Line Interface** (CLI).
+AddressBook pi (Abπ) is a **360° all-rounded desktop app for managing contacts, optimized for use via a Command Line Interface** (CLI).
 Abπ is catered towards fast-typers and individuals who want an organized address book with modern features.
 Its key features include efficient filtering of contacts based on various attributes (name, email, tags, etc), copying of all emails in the address book and a memo section that allows you to note down notable details about a person.
 Whether you are an insurance agent who needs to manage numerous client contacts, or a student leader who needs to contact a large number of students, Abπ got you covered.
 So what are you waiting for?
 Download and try out Abπ today!

 ---